ynux/snowflake_datavault/README.md

 5. generate the load table statements for staging `bin/generate_load_stg_tables.py` (TODO)
 6. Fill the staging tables with sample data `./load_staging_tables.py` (TODO)

-7. Create the source-to-target-mapping (hub & sat metadata), manually
+8. For the Hubs: Create a source-to-target mapping manually in `input/source_target_mappings/hub_mapping.csv`.
+Then generate statements to create hubs, and create them : `python bin/generate_create_hubs.py`, `python ./create_hubs.py`
-8. generate statements to create hubs, and create them : `python bin/generate_create_hubs.py`, `python ./create_hubs.py`
+8. For the Satellites: generate or write metadata to create sats, then generate statements to create sats.
+Or generate metadata and change it manually.
+As the third and last step, create the satellite tables: `python bin/generate_sat_metadata.py; python bin/generate_create_sats.py; python create_sats.py`

-8. generate metadata to create sats, generate statements to create sats.
-This is done in two steps in case a user wants to manually change the attribute mapping.
-Then create the satellite tables: `python bin/generate_sat_metadata.py; python bin/generate_create_sats.py; python create_sats.py`
+From here on, it's only a plan.

 9. Create link metadata, manually
 9. Create links
 10. Create load hubs statements